golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/switching-to-mainnet.md

 ## Introduction

-This section is aimed mainly at __requestors__ wishing to switch from running simple test tasks on our development `testnet` to launching production payloads utilizing the vast number of providers on the `mainnet`.
+This section is aimed mainly at __requestors__ wishing to switch from running simple test tasks on our `testnet` to launching production payloads utilizing the vast number of providers on the `mainnet`.

 {% alert level="info" %}